book-g/DSA-Using-C/Data_Structures_Using_C/6__Linked_Lists/2__Singly_Linked_Lists/4__Inserting_a_New_Node_in_a_Linked_List/5__Inserting_a_Node_Before_Node_in_a_Linked_List/readme.md

+## 5. Inserting a Node Before Node in a Linked List

  > Consider the linked list shown in Fig. 6.19.
 Suppose we want to add a new node with value 9 before the node containing 3.
 Before discussing